ashishshah1995/Spring-Security-login-form/README.md

 # Spring-Security-login-form

-1. Designed Custom login form using Spring, bootstrap , HTML and CSS where employees are first authenticated with form fields for username and password
+1. Designed Custom login form using Spring, bootstrap , HTML and CSS where employees are first `authenticated` with form fields for username and password

-2. Employees are authorized to access links(pages) based on the roles assigned to them using Spring Security.
+2. Employees are `authorized` to access links(pages) based on the roles assigned to them using Spring Security.

-...
  Restrict path to employees antMatches("/").hasRoles("Employee")

-...
  Restrict path to employees antMatches("/leaders/").hasRoles("manager")

-...
  Restrict path to employees antMatches("/systems").hasRoles("admin")

 3. Used Maven for Spring MVC Web application and Spring Security(spring-security-web and spring-security-config) dependencies